Vedantl39/aviation-delay-analytics/README.md

 This project uses airline on-time performance data from the U.S. Bureau of Transportation Statistics (BTS), which includes scheduled and actual departure and arrival times, cancellations, diversions, taxi times, and delay causes.

+### Why a US Aviation Dataset?

+Ireland does not publicly release flight-level operational datasets containing departure delays, arrival delays, or delay causes.
+Most Irish aviation statistics are aggregated at the airport or passenger level.

+To enable meaningful operational analysis, this project uses the Airline On-Time Performance dataset published by the U.S. Department of Transportation's Bureau of Transportation Statistics.

+This dataset provides detailed flight-level records including delay durations, cancellation status, and delay causes, making it possible to analyse airline performance, airport congestion, and operational bottlenecks.

 ### Key Questions Answered

 - Which airports experience the highest delays?